 - ▲ Monitor your boat (and the competition!)

+- ▲ Check out the weather forecast

 - A Perform some basic plotting, view boat performance and work out your strategy

 - ▲ Send commands to control your boat

 The client also gives you access to all the SOL users who are active at that time in the chat.
 All commands and the actual model of the simulation are entirely processed on the SOL servers.
 The technical aspects of the game are explained in more depth further on in the manual.